shivangi-702/HR-Analysis-and-Attrition-PredictionIBM-Dataset-Kaggle/README.md

 # HR-Analysis-and-Attrition-PredictionIBM-Dataset-Kaggle

-Project done by Angelin Grace Vijaya, Pratham Agarwala, Shivangi Krishna.
+Project done by Angelin Grace Wijaya, Pratham Agarwala, Shivangi Krishna.

 # About the project
 - Help companies to be prepared for future employee-loss